Query

 • Explore effective strategies to promote help-seeking and referral to mental health services.

-• Explore innovative strategies to promote equitable access and inclusion in mental health service delivery across the prevention and intervention spectrum.
+• Highlight innovative strategies to promote equitable access and inclusion in mental health service delivery across the prevention and intervention spectrum.

 • Identify new and innovative strategies to promote increased awareness of and access to mental health services for students.

-• Identify the unique challenges to recruiting and retaining mental health staff on college campuses.
+• Identify the unique challenges to and develop strategies for recruiting and retaining mental health staff on college campuses.

 Cross-Campus Collaboration and Coordination